hunterdyar/RocketLeagueStrategy/kickoffs.md

 #### Player On Kickoff

 The kickoff-goer should be focusing on recovering fast.
-Their kickoff should be focused on *not getting scored on*, *recovering quickly*, and *gaining possession.*
+Their kickoff should be focused on *not getting scored on*, *recovering quickly*, and *gaining possession.* Most kickoff-takers don't pay enough attention to their recoveries after the kickoff.
+Leave a little boost for yourself to recover with, if you can.
+Try boosting right at the moment of contact with the ball, for a less volatile car reaction.

 - We do not always want to go for the lose-to-corner play.
 It’s countered easily at our level, and we lose to a hard cheat frequently.
 - One should try to leave some boost in the tank to recover with.